Trauma Center Trauma Sensitive Yoga (TCTSY)

 Trauma and Movement Therapy

 The body, like the mind, can retain traumatic past events.
 So when your body and muscles tighten in response to a traumatic event, even when the trauma is gone, the same messages are being sent back to the brain.
 This tension will remain until the resting position of the body and muscles are reset.
-We use Somatic exercises to further contract the muscles with little effort, to change the messages being sent to the Mortor Cortex of the brain.
-This then results in a change in the resting position of the muscles and enables the body to release stored tension and trauma and find a new freedom and way of being.
+We use somatic exercises to further contract the muscles with little effort, to change the messages being sent to the motor cortex of the brain.
+This results in a change in the resting position of the muscles and enables the body to release stored tension and trauma and find a new freedom and way of being.

 *This form of therapy, like any other, takes time and consistency to achieve desired results.